iwantmyname/blog/src/2009/11/benikvrij-meinname-hosted-domain-registrar-platform.md

 layout: post
 date: 2009-11-06 22:16:27 +1200
 author: Timo
-title: "Doppelgänger Double: Benikvrij & meinName start in Europe"
+title: Doppelgänger Double: Benikvrij & meinName start in Europe
 ----

 It is with a huge amount of pride that we announce the launch of two new domain registrar sites: